Welcome to the Master of Science in

 Our graduate program incorporates flexibility to allow you to tailor the curriculum to your interests and career/research goals.

-To earn a M.S. in Marine and Environmental Biology, students must complete a minimum of 17 hours of core courses and 18 hours of committee-approved elective courses, including at least one LUMCON course.
+To earn a M.S. in Marine and Environmental Biology, students must complete a minimum of 35 hours consisting of 23 hours of core courses and 12 hours of committee-approved elective courses, including at least one LUMCON course.

 A maximum of six hours of 400-level graduate coursework may count toward course requirements.
 A maximum of six hours of 500-level geomatics (GEOM) courses may count toward course requirements.
 All coursework applicable to your degree program must be approved by your thesis research committee.